obrochtawj/obrochtawj.github.io/README.md

-William O'Brochta is an Assistant Professor of Political Science at Louisiana Tech University.
+William O'Brochta is an Assistant Professor of Political Science at Texas Lutheran University.